-(left) Courtyard which perhaps was designed by Bramante as it was built after Cardinal Riario returned to Rome; (right) details of its decoration
+(left) Courtyard which perhaps was designed by Bramante as it was built after Cardinal Riario returned to Rome; the columns were most likely found at nearby Teatro di Pompeo; (right) details of its decoration

 In 1517 Cardinal Riario was charged with being involved in a plot to kill Pope Leo X and he was imprisoned in Castel Sant'Angelo;

-he was eventually acquitted, but he had to relinquish his palace; he went to live in Naples where he died in 1521.
+he was eventually acquitted, but he had to relinquish his palace; he went to live to Naples where he died in 1521.

 While a section of the palace continued to be used as residence of the titular cardinals of S. Lorenzo in Damaso, its major part housed Cancelleria Apostolica, the body in charge of issuing papal bulls which was previously in Palazzo Sforza Cesarini.

-(left) Via dei Baullari; (right) detail of the façade
+(left) Via dei Baullari leading to Farnesina ai Baullari; (right) detail of the façade

 (left) Via del Pellegrino; (centre/right) Tabernacolo di S. Margherita by Francesco Moderati

 Via del Pellegrino was enlarged in 1497 by Pope Alexander VI in the frame of various initiatives meant to develop

 Campo dei Fiori; although it was used by pilgrims (It. pellegrini)